Saving $11,000 and Two Hours of Surgery Time at the UK’s Leading Spine Unit with 3D Printing

 Wherever possible the team utilize advanced, minimally invasive surgical techniques to minimize discomfort and reduce patient recovery time.
 By enlisting the expertise of Axial3D, Mr. Bowey and team are able to transmit patient CT and MRI data securely from the ward in Newcastle to the Axial3D HQ in Belfast, Northern Ireland.
 Within hours of the transfer, the Axial3D team can segment the data and produce tactile 360º models of the patient’s anatomy.

-The medical imaging experts at Axial3D then 3D print the models with their Form 3B Desktop SLA printer, and deliver them to the hospital within 48 hours.
+The medical imaging experts at Axial3D then 3D print the models, and deliver them to the hospital within 48 hours.
 Once shipped, these models can be used to help with pre-operative planning, conducting surgical simulations, or to help educate and gain consent from the patient.

 “Spinal procedures can be extremely complex and no two procedures are the same.
 Anatomical models help surgeons like myself in explaining the associated risks of a procedure, which is important for gaining informed consent especially when complications could put them at risk of paralysis.”